Google

 By submitting, you agree that Singapore Property may contact you about this and similar properties.

-The Florence Residences: Contemporary Living in Central Hougang
+The Florence Residences: Modern Living in Hougang's Heart

 Location and Connectivity Advantages